The upper bound theorem for flag homology 5-manifolds: Proof of the main theorem

 Take the sum over all $(k-1)$-faces in $\sigma$ to obtain that

-First note that the general formula of $a_k$ holds for $k=2m-2$.
-Assume that the formula holds for all $a_i$ with $2m-2\geq i>k$.
-We compute $a_k$.
-By induction and Lemma \ref{lm: identity}, the coefficient of $a_{2m-2}$ in $a_k$ is Next we consider the constant term in $a_{2m-2}$.
+First note that the formula (\ref{formula: a_k}) of $a_k$ holds for $k=2m-2$.
+Assume that the formula (\ref{formula: a_k}) holds for all $a_i$ with $2m-2\geq i>k$.
+Now we will express $a_k$ as a linear combination of $a_{2m-2}, b_k, b_{k+1}, \dots, b_{2m-3}$ and 1.
+By expanding each $a_{k+1}, \dots, a_{2m-2}$ in (\ref{eq:1}) using (\ref{formula: a_k}), the coefficient of $a_{2m-2}$ in $a_k$ is by Lemma \ref{lm: identity}.
+Next we consider the constant term in the expression of $a_{2m-2}$.
 Since $\Delta$ is a pseudomanifold, every ridge is contained in exactly two facets, and hence $a_{2m-1}=\binom{2m}{2m-1}\cdot 2=4m$.
 We use the fact that along with our inductive hypothesis and Lemma \ref{lm: identity} to obtain that

 Finally, denote by $c_k$ the remaining terms in $a_k$, which consists of a linear combination of $b_i$.
 By induction,

 This finishes proving the claim. \end{proof}

 We are now ready to estimate $\sum_{v\in\sigma} f_0(\lk(v))$ ($\sigma$ is a facet) using the above lemma. \begin{lemma} Let $m\geq 2$ and let $\Delta$ be a flag $(2m-1)$-pseudomanifold with $n$ vertices.
 Also let $\sigma$ be a facet of $\Delta$.
 Then $\sum_{v\in\sigma} f_0(\lk(v))\leq 2(m-1)n +4m$.
 Furthermore if equality holds, then \begin{itemize} \item $\cup_{v\in \sigma\backslash\tau} V(\lk(v\cup\tau))=V(\lk(\tau))$ for any face $\tau\subset\sigma$ with $|\sigma\backslash\tau|\geq 3$; \item $\cup_{\delta\subset \sigma, |\delta|=2m-2}V(\lk(\delta))=V(\Delta)$. \end{itemize} \end{lemma} \begin{proof} By the inclusion-exclusion principle,